gabe-kai/EarthRing/docs/09-zone-system.md

 - Ensures zones and chunks appear/disappear together at boundaries
 - Prevents synchronization issues between zones and chunks

+## Zone Modifications

+### Editing Zones

+Players can edit existing zones using the zone editor tools.
+The zone editor provides:

+1. **Zone Selection**: Click on any zone to select it and view its details in the info window
+2. **Zone Deletion**: Delete selected zones using the "Dezone" button in the info window or zone UI panel
+3. **Zone Updates**: Modify zone properties (name, type, density) via the zone UI panel
+4. **Zone Creation**: Create new zones using drawing tools (Rectangle, Circle, Polygon, Paintbrush)

+**Note**: Advanced editing features (vertex manipulation, zone splitting) are planned for future implementation.
+The current system focuses on zone creation, selection, and deletion.

+### Zone Merging

+When zones of the same type and owner overlap, they are automatically merged into a single zone:

+- **Automatic Merging**: Zones of the same type and owner that overlap are merged during creation
+- **Conflict Resolution**: When zones of different types overlap, conflict resolution rules apply (see Zone Overlap section)
+- **Bisection**: When a new zone splits an existing zone, the existing zone is bisected into multiple zones

+### Zone Splitting

+Zone splitting occurs automatically when a new zone bisects an existing zone:

+- **Bisection Detection**: The system detects when a new zone splits an existing zone into multiple parts
+- **Automatic Splitting**: The existing zone is automatically split into multiple zones that don't overlap with the new zone
+- **Zone Preservation**: All original zone properties are preserved in the split zones

+**Status**: ✅ **IMPLEMENTED** - Zone merging and bisection are fully implemented in the server-side conflict resolution system.

 ## Transportation System

 [Rest of the document continues...]